CutlerSheridan/calculator/README.md

 Works with mouse, keyboard, or touch controls.
 Desktop- and mobile-friendly.

 #### NEXT STEPS
-- fix factorial button from however I fucked it up
+- "1!" should not give an error (wtf?)
+- fix how, if you divide by 0 but continue with another operator instead of "equals," it doesn't give error

 ##### TO-DO LATER
 - when tab user, retain outline after button press
-- fix how, if you divide by 0 by continue with another operator instead of "equals," it doesn't give error

 ##### DONE
+- fix factorial button from however I fucked it up
 - switch random() to return num between 0 and 1
 - fix error when pressing two two-step operators sequentially
 - make factorial errors clear upon next button press